 7. INDEMNIFICATION

 7.1.
 General.
 Contractor shall use reasonable care and judgment in rendering the services to be performed hereunder.
-Contractor will defend, indemnify and hold harmless Company and each of its direct and indirect parents, subsidiaries and affiliates, and their respective officers, directors, employees, agents, representatives, successors and assigns (collectively, the "Indemnitees"), from and against any and all claims, demands, liabilities, losses, damages, expenses (including without limitation, penalties and interest, reasonable fees and disbursements of counsel, and court costs), proceedings, judgments, settlements, actions or causes of action or government inquiries of any kind (including, without limitation, emotional distress, sickness, personal injury or death to any person (including employees of Contractor or its contractors), or damage or destruction to, or loss of use of, tangible property) (“Claims”) arising out of, relating to or in connection with this Agreement, the performance of the services under this Agreement or any of the representations, warranties, covenants, duties or obligations of Contractor (including, without limitation, the Personnel (as defined in Exhibit A hereto)) under this Agreement; provided, however, that Contractor shall not be obligated to indemnify Company with respect to Claims due to the sole negligence or willful misconduct of Company.
+Contractor will defend, indemnify and hold harmless Company and each of its direct and indirect parents, subsidiaries and affiliates, and their respective officers, directors, employees, agents, representatives, successors and assigns (collectively, the "Indemnitees"), from and against any and all claims, demands, liabilities, losses, damages, expenses (including without limitation, penalties and interest, reasonable fees and disbursements of counsel, and court costs), proceedings, judgments, settlements, actions or causes of action or government inquiries of any kind (including, without limitation, emotional distress, sickness, personal injury or death to any person (including employees of Contractor or its contractors), or damage or destruction to, or loss of use of, tangible property) (“Claims”) to the extent arising out of, relating to or in connection with the Contractor’s negligent performance of the services under this Agreement or Contractor’s breach of any of the representations, warranties, covenants, duties or obligations of Contractor (including, without limitation, the Personnel (as defined in Exhibit A hereto)) under this Agreement; provided, however, that Contractor shall not be obligated to indemnify Company with respect to Claims due to the negligence or willful misconduct of Company.

 7.2.
 Infringement.
 Contractor shall defend, indemnify and hold harmless the Indemnitees from and against any and all any Claims arising out of, relating to or in connection with or attributable to any claim that any or all of the Services, or any information, design, specification, instruction, software, data or material furnished in connection therewith (collectively, including the Services, the “Material”), infringes any patent, trade secret, copyright, trademark or other proprietary right.
 Without limiting the foregoing, should any of the Services or Material become (or, in Contractor’s or Company’s opinion, be likely to become) the subject of a claim alleging infringement, Contractor shall immediately notify Company and shall, at its own expense and at Company’s option, use its best efforts to: (a) procure for Company the right to continue to use the Services or Materials as contemplated by this Agreement; (b) replace or modify the Services or Materials so as to make them non-infringing, provided that the replacement or modification performs the same functions and matches or exceeds the performance and reliability of those replaced; or (c) if neither (a) or (b) above are, in Company’s opinion, commercially feasible, Company may return the infringing Materials and terminate this Agreement, whereupon Contractor shall (i) refund to Company all fees paid or payable for such Services or Materials and (ii) reimburse Company for its costs and expenses incurred to obtain substitute services and/or materials (including, but not limited to, the difference (if any) between the amounts paid or payable to Company and the amounts payable for such substitute services and materials, taking into account that such substitute services and materials may have to be obtained on an expedited basis).